Pamela Colman Smith: Waite–Smith Tarot

-The 78 illustrations that make up the Waite–Smith Tarot "represent archetypal subjects that each become a portal to an invisible realm of signs and symbols, believed to be channeled through processes of divination."
+The 78 illustrations that make up the Waite–Smith Tarot "represent archetypal subjects that each become a portal to an invisible realm of signs and symbols, believed to be channelled through processes of divination."
 They are original works of art and unique in terms of the cards' stylization, draftsmanship, and composition, which is a significant aesthetic achievement.
 They are one of the best examples of Smith's imagination for fantasy, folly, ecstasy, death, and the macabre.